alex-edwards-44/alex-edwards-44.github.io/projects/pokédex.md

     return 0;
 }
 ```
 Upon reopening the application it would restore all the pokemon and it's data back to the array.
-The function stops when pokeArray
-is full or the EOF is reached and it returns how many pokemon it stored in the array.
+The function stops when pokeArray is full or the EOF is reached and it returns how many pokemon it stored in the array.
+Developing this Pokédex application taught me valuable lessons in file handling, memory management, and struct manipulation in C. By implementing functions like writefile and readfile, I gained a deeper understanding of how to work with file streams to save and restore structured data.
 ```c
 int readfile( struct pokemon pokearray[ ], int* numPokemons, char filename[ ] ) {